ZenyWay/worker-proxy/README.md

-the proxy resolves to a service object with the same interface as that of the original service running in the Worker thread.
+the proxy resolves to a service object with the same interface as that of the original service running in the Worker thread. however, in its current implementation, only enumerable methods of the service are proxied.

-however, in its current implementation, only enumerable methods of the service are proxied.
+the proxy exposes a `terminate` method that allows to properly shut down the service in the Worker thread, and terminate the Worker.

 # <a name="api"></a> API v1.0.0 experimental
 Typescript compatible.